 There are plenty of hotels near the park.
 I stayed at the Finca Hotel La Tata – nicely run establishment with large comfortable rooms, a pool and meals included – $40 per person per day with breakfast.
 Not cheap but it was right across from the park entrance.

-Agricultural Tourism is another popular option is to stay on a coffee farm.
+Agricultural Tourism, another popular option is to stay on a coffee farm.
 Some of the coffee growers in the region offer agricultural tourism (much like wineries) opening their farms called ‘fincas’ to tourism – a phenomenon that started in 1994.
-Tourists stay in comfortable accomodations on the farm, do coffee tours, learn about the process of coffee-growing while dining, relaxing, lounging around the pools and soaking up the rich scenery of the region.
+Tourists stay with comfortable accommodations on the farm, do coffee tours, learn about the process of coffee-growing while dining, relaxing, lounging around the pools and soaking up the rich scenery of the region.
 It’s a good alternative industry for the coffee growers and great way for tourists to get off the beaten path